AnatolyKustanovich/python-assignments/Day09/README.md

 # Requirements

-Ensure you have Python installed. biopyrhon>=1.8
+Ensure you have Python installed and biopython>=1.8

 # Usage